Questions To Ask…When Choosing a Financial Planner

 First, I get to know you, where you are today, your values and what important to you.
 We’ll develop your personal goals.
 I’ll collect a lot of information and documents then spend time evaluating and clarifying this information.
 Next, I’ll make recommendations and prioritized action items.
 Over time, we work on completing the recommendations, check in with each other and monitor progress.

-- Portfolio Management with Ongoing Comprehensive Financial Planning
+We offer one primary service, Portfolio Management with Ongoing Comprehensive Financial Planning.

-For Portfolio Management with Ongoing Comprehensive Financial Planning clients, we meet 3 times in the beginning then approximately every other month for the first year.
-In subsequent years we meet approximately 3 - 4 times a year.
-For those not seeking an ongoing engagement, there is a Six-Month Comprehensive Financial Planning program, which has 3 meetings to begin and then monthly meetings for 6 months.
+For Portfolio Management with Ongoing Comprehensive Financial Planning clients, we meet 3 times right at the beginning then approximately every other month for the first year.
+In subsequent years we meet approximately 3 times a year.

 How will I pay for services?